popolo-project/popolo-spec/specs/person.md

 ## Gender

-The following is a subset of [vCard 4.0](http://tools.ietf.org/html/rfc6350#section-6.2.7)'s code list:
+The following is a subset of [vCard 4.0](http://tools.ietf.org/html/rfc6350#section-6.2.7)'s code list.
+Implementations <em class="rfc2119">may</em> use values from outside this list to reflect the diversity of gender identities.

 * `male`
 * `female`

-Values other than `male` and `female` may be used to reflect the diversity of gender identities.